GetToThe-Cloud/AzureDocumenter/azurevirtualdesktop-inventory/README.md

 ### 📄 Professional PDF Export
 - **Complete documentation** of your AVD infrastructure
+- **Version tracking** - Report version number included in PDF and web interface
 - **Detailed tables** with:
-  - Session hosts with IP addresses, image sources, OS versions, agent versions, and heartbeat status
+  - Session hosts with VM sizes (SKU), IP addresses, image sources, OS versions, agent versions, and heartbeat status
   - Host pool configurations with load balancing and session limits
   - Scaling plan schedules with time zones and capacity thresholds
   - Compute galleries with image definitions and version details
   - Application groups with published applications
   - Virtual networks with subnet configurations
+- **Landscape orientation** for session hosts table to accommodate all columns
 - **Color-coded status indicators** for availability and health
-- **Attribution footer** on every page
+- **Attribution footer** on every page with version information
 - **Professional formatting** suitable for audits and documentation

 ### 🔐 Secure Azure Integration